ryanatkn/gro/src/docs/dev.md

 During development, we use `gro dev` and its "unbundled" development system to get simple and speedy builds.

-Gro supports both SvelteKit/Vite as well as its own independent system for frontend development, but Gro's frontend system does not currently support HMR, code splitting, routing, and many other things provided by SvelteKit.
+Gro supports SvelteKit+Vite along with its own independent system for frontend development, but Gro's frontend system does not currently support HMR, code splitting, routing, and many other things provided by SvelteKit+Vite.
+Gro's current plan is to integrate with SvelteKit as an alternative to Vite, but that goal may change.
 Here's [more about Gro's relationship with SvelteKit](./sveltekit.md).

 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),